AI Art Color Palettes: Control Colors in Your Generations

 Create Perfectly Colored AI Art

 Free to use.
-No video watermark.
+1080p videos with synced audio (free-tier output includes a small ZSky wordmark).
 Generate AI artwork with precise color control for any project.
 Completely free to start.

 If you are creating AI images for a brand, color consistency across all assets is critical.
 Create a standard color description block that you prepend to every prompt.
 If your brand colors are deep teal and warm coral, your block might be: "color palette: deep teal green and warm coral accents on dark background."
 Copy this exact text into every generation to ensure visual coherence across your entire content library.